 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Farm (approx. 0.6 miles away); The Three Notch’d Road (approx. 0.7 miles away); President Monroe’s Local Homes Stone Tavern and Central Hotel (approx. ¾ mile away); First Public Library (approx. ¾ mile away); Monticello (approx. 0.8 miles away); Site of Old Swan Tavern (approx. 0.8 miles away); First Post Office (approx. 0.8 miles away).
+The Farm (approx. 0.6 miles away); The Three Notch’d Road (approx. 0.7 miles away); President Monroe’s Local Homes (approx. ¾ mile away); Stone Tavern and Central Hotel (approx. ¾ mile away); First Public Library (approx. ¾ mile away); Watering Fountains (approx. ¾ mile away); Early Hotels (approx. 0.8 miles away); First Post Office (approx. 0.8 miles away).
 Touch for a list and map of all markers in Charlottesville.

 Also see . . .
 Charlottesville, A Brief History.
 “In 1850 the Louisa Railroad Company, (later the Virginia Central and later yet the Chesapeake and Ohio) was the first to arrive in Charlottesville.
 In 1858 the railroad connected with the Shenandoah Valley through new tunnels in the Blue Ridge Mountains, thus facilitating a major expansion in the shipment of goods and raw materials through Charlottesville.
 The C&O station was situated toward the southern edge of the original town grid, below Main Street.
 In 1863 the Southern Railroad appeared, on a roughly north-south route, crossing the previous rail line midway between downtown and the University.
 This rail line led to a new station, later to be called Union Station, at the point of crossing between the (Submitted on June 10, 2009.)